 A tree whose keys can include glob wildcard patterns

-A new tree with values grouped by the function
+A new map with values grouped by the function

 Get help on builtin namespaces and commands